I often get questions regarding the content or mechanics of the Balance Mod, so I have

 ---

 Q: How does the AI decide to build which designs?
-New!

 For most design types an AI empire might make, there's a desired amount of that design that is wanted per 500